afpineda/OpenSourceSimWheelESP32/doc/RenameDeviceWin_en.md

   ```

 - Add a new parameter to the right: a non-zero 16 bits number as a custom PID.
+  Numbers 0 and FFFF (hexadecimal) are reserved and must not be used.

 For example, [Setup1.ino](../src/Firmware/Setup1/Setup1.ino) shows: